-Mr. Hemminger: It's part of the Town's master plan to get traffic through there and get it over to the other side.
-I'm not going to debate that.
+Mr. Hemminger: It's part of the master plan to get traffic through there and get it over to the other side over there.
+Well, I'm not going to debate that.
 It's part of the Comprehensive Plan and it's been discussed numerous times for the requirement to add it.